Braid groups and symplectic Steinberg groups: Abstract

 \section{Abstract}

 We construct a homomorphism~$f$ from the braid group $B_{2n+2}$ on $2n+2$ strands to the Steinberg group~$\St(C_n,\BZ)$ associated with the Lie type~$C_n$ and with integer coefficients.
-This homomorphism lifts the well-known symplectic representation of the braid groups.
+This homomorphism lifts the well-known symplectic representation (aka the integral Burau representation) of the braid group.
 We also describe the image and the kernel of~$f$.